Professor Sabina Leonelli

-Associate Professor in Philosophy and History of Science, University of Exeter
+Professor of Philosophy and History of Science, University of Exeter

-SABINA LEONELLI is an Associate Professor in Philosophy and History of Science at the University of Exeter, UK.
-She serves as the Co-Director of the Exeter Centre for the Study of the Life Sciences where she leads the Data Studies research strand, and is a member of the Open Science Policy Platform of the European Commission.
+SABINA LEONELLI is Professor of Philosophy and History of Science at the University of Exeter, UK.
+She serves as the Co-Director of the Exeter Centre for the Study of the Life Sciences where she leads the Data Studies research strand, and is a member of the Open Science Policy Platform of the European Commission, representing the Global Young Academy.
+She is also a key expert for the Mutual Learning Exercise on Open Science of the European Commission.

 Her research focuses on the philosophy, history and sociology of data-intensive science, especially the methods, sharing tools and outputs involved in the production, dissemination and use of open and big data.
 She is interested in how big data and open science are redefining what counts as research and knowledge, and particularly how this affects low-resourced research environments.

 Until 2019 she holds a European Research Council grant to investigate and compare existing strategies for dissemination and re-use of data across several fields, with emphasis on the biological and biomedical domains; and is co-investigator on a Discovery Award by the Australian Research Council, studying the use of living organisms as models and data sources for research in the life sciences.
 She published over sixty papers in high-ranking peer-reviewed journals within biology as well as the philosophy, social studies and history of science, and is the author of Data-Centric Biology: A Philosophical Study (2016, Chicago University Press).